seantthakur-web/DBA-DE_pubmed_pipeline/README.md

-Below is the **updated, production-grade v6.0.0 README**, rewritten for accuracy, clarity, consistency, and completeness based on everything you built today (PubMed rebuild, new ingestion pipeline, pgvector ingestion, LangGraph integration, FastAPI, Caddy reverse-proxy, artifacts system, packaged module, and updated folder structure).

-This is a **drop-in replacement** for your root `README.md`.

----

 # 🧬 PubMed + OrderPipeline Project

 ### **v6.0.0 – LangGraph Agents + FastAPI Service + Artifact System (Azure Production Build)**